mod-posh/yaml2doc/src/Yaml2Doc.Core/docs/Engine.Yaml2DocEngine.md

 **Remarks**

 The engine: 1) Builds a [YamlDocumentContext](Parsing.YamlDocumentContext.md) from the raw YAML.
 2) Resolves a dialect via [Yaml2DocRegistry](Dialects.Yaml2DocRegistry.md) (optionally by identifier).
 3) Parses the context into a [PipelineDocument](Models.PipelineDocument.md).
 4) Renders the document to Markdown using the configured [IMarkdownRenderer](Interfaces.IMarkdownRenderer.md).
+Instances are immutable after construction; dependencies are required and validated at initialization.

 <a id="yaml2doc.core.engine.yaml2docengine.#ctor(yaml2doc.core.dialects.yaml2docregistry,yaml2doc.core.interfaces.imarkdownrenderer)"></a>
 ## Method: #ctor(Yaml2DocRegistry, IMarkdownRenderer)